arjundawande/Tabla-Compositions-Editor/README.md

 ## 🔄 Upcoming Features

 - **Edit Functionality** - Currently in development to allow editing of your compositions.
-Even though you can click on any saved composition and it will be displayed on the input fields so you can edit it and save it as a new composition.
+Till then you can click on any saved composition and it will be displayed on the input fields so you can edit it and save it as a new composition.
 Note that the old (original) composition will not be deleted and the new one will be added as a completely different composition.

 - **Symbols** - Symbols for the Sam (सम), Khali (खाली), and other symbols are currently not available in the Editor but I may add them later on to help make the compositions more informative from the point of view of the Taals used.